 The Restoration and Protection grant program focuses on protecting and restoring the natural processes that create and sustain the nearshore ecosystem.
 The intent is to regain some of the ecosystem goods and services that have been lost as a result of more than a century of human development in the region.

-The Regional Pre-Design grant program, also known as the "Learning Program", was developed to direct future investments by investigating potential restoration outcomes at a regional/ecosystem scale that directly inform construction siting and design.
+Regional Pre-Design grants are key investments that inform our ESRP Learning Program.
+These projects direct future investments by investigating potential restoration outcomes at a regional and ecosystem scale to directly inform construction siting and design.
 The projects help us understand how we can improve the effectiveness of habitat restoration in Puget Sound.